Update March 2023:

 The main features are:

-▸ List of all Melodic Minor modes: Melodic Minor, Dorian b2, Lydian Augmented, Lydian Dominant, Mixolydian b6, Locrian #2, Altered;
+- Melodic Minor, Dorian b2, Lydian Augmented, Lydian Dominant, Mixolydian b6, Locrian #2, Altered;

-▸ List of all Harmonic Minor modes: Harmonic Minor, Locrian 6, Ionian #5, Dorian #4, Phrygian Major, Lydian #2, Ultralocrian;
+- Harmonic Minor, Locrian 6, Ionian #5, Dorian #4, Phrygian Major, Lydian #2, Ultralocrian;

 ▸ For each mode, a list of its guitar fretboard shape and piano notes.

 You can also open the extended freboard mode, to access the notes of the mode across the entire guitar fretboard.

 The green notes show the root of the mode.

 Alternatively, the extended fretboard can also show the notes of any currently selected chord in blue.